Open-Source Electromagnetic Simulation: FDTD, FEM, MoM

 What is the FDTD method?

-Some of the main advantages of the FDTD is that, being based on the time domain, the FDTD method supports a wide range of frequencies, and additionally, the incorporation of non-linear materials is straightforward.
+• Being based on the time domain, the FDTD method supports a wide range of frequencies, making it valuable for broadband analysis.

 Disadvantages of FDTD

-The flexibility of time-domain discretization comes at a certain price, tough.
+• The error accumulates over time.
 As with any finite difference method, the propagation of a wave in the discrete grid doesn’t obey the exact dispersion relations of Maxwell’s equations, but rather an approximate version of them.
 This is called numerical dispersion error, and it can quickly become one of the main accuracy limitations of the FDTD.

 Best open-source FDTD codes

-- gprMax.
+• gprMax.
 Developed at the University of Edinburgh, gprMax was designed for modelling Ground Penetrating Radar (GPR) but can also be used to model electromagnetic wave propagation for many other applications. gprMax is command-line driven software written in Python, with performance-critical parts written in Cython/OpenMP.

 FEM for Computational Eletromagnetics